cmenegoli/nosql-challenge/README.md

 4. How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

 ## References
 UK Food Standards AgencyLinks to an external site.
 (2022).
-UK food hygiene rating data API. https://ratings.food.gov.uk/open-data/en-GBLinks to an external site..
-Contains public sector information licensed under the Open Government Licence v3.0Links to an external site.
+UK food hygiene rating data API. https://ratings.food.gov.uk/open-data/en-GB.
+Contains public sector information licensed under the Open Government Licence v3.0
 Accessed Sept 9, 2022 and Sept 12, 2022 with the establishment settings as follows: longitude=51.5072, latitude=-0.1276, maxdistancelimit=4567, pagesize=10000, sortoptionkey=distance, pagenumber=(1,2,3,4,5,6,7,8).